greenwoodents/greenwoodents/source/_posts/coolpad.md

 <div id="description" class="description">
 Bigger than HTC, but still unknown to most of us.
 _The biggest client we’ve ever had.
 Lot of complications.
 Chinese HQ couldn’t access Google Drive, Basecamp neither Dropbox.
 What then?
-E-mail, call conferences (US — Czech-China) and Chinese FTP._
+We took a step back and started using E-mail, call conferences (US — Czech — China) and Chinese FTP for communication._

 </div>